jonathanking/protein-transformer/README.md

 ```

 ## Notes on Training Data
 My data uses the same train/test/validation sets as ProteinNet.
-While, like ProteinNet, tt includes protein sequences and coordinates, I have modified it to include information about the entire protien structure (both backbone and sidechain atoms).
+While, like ProteinNet, it includes protein sequences and coordinates, I have modified it to include information about the entire protein structure (both backbone and sidechain atoms).
 Thus, each protein in the dataset includes information for sequence, interior torsional/bond angles, and coordinates.
 It does not include multiple sequence alignments or secondary structure annotation.

 The data is saved with PyTorch and stored in a Python dictionary like so:
 ```python